 To establish or change a database connection in PowerBuilder, use a database profile.
-You can select the database profile for the database you want to access in the Database Profiles dialog box.
+You can select the database profile for the database you want to access in the Database Profiles dialog box For how to create a database profile, see "Creating a database profile" on page 10.